Motor Neuron Disease

 - EMG must show active + chronic denervation (fibrillations + large MUPs) in multiple myotomes from different nerve roots and limbs

-- The Awaji criteria allow fasciculation potentials to be equivalent to fibrillations/positive sharp waves → increases EMG sensitivity
+- The Awaji (Awaji-Shima) criteria allow fasciculation potentials to be equivalent to fibrillations/positive sharp waves → increases EMG sensitivity

 ALS Genetics